-- At the northern limits of their hardiness, plant 6 to 8 inches deep.
+- Plant the bulbs 4 inches deep and a minimum of 3 inches apart.
+At the northern limits of their hardiness, plant 6 to 8 inches deep.

 - Grow in any well-drained, moderately fertile soil in sun or partial shade.

-- Loosen soil, mix in compost, and set the bulb in the hole with the pointy end up.
+- Set the bulb in the hole with the pointy end up.

 - After planting and covering with soil, water thoroughly.

 - If you are transplanting, water sparingly and then do not water again until flower buds appear the following year.

 - Bulbs may be forced into early growth for indoor display in winter.
 Plant them with the tips just showing, in soil-based potting mix in containers with drainage holes.

 - Keep in a dark place at temperatures above freezing but no higher than 45 degrees F, for at least 10 weeks to allow roots to develop.